Do Go On - 361 - The Hollywood Bandit

 I don't think I know that book.

-Oh, I'm thinking of the band Of Mice and Men, am I?
+Oh, I'm thinking of the band of Weiss and Man, am I?

-I think that's a good example of murder on the Orient Express.
+I think that's a good example, murder on the Orin Express.

 Yeah.

-oh, there's a little hint there, a little hint there.
+If you rewatch it, you're like, oh, there's a little hint there, a little hint there, okay.

 I missed that.